-Appendix A provides the Table of Initial Isolation and Protective Action Distances as it appears in ERG2020 (ERG 2020).
-The PADs in the table are the 90th percentiles of the safe distance distributions presented in the previous section.
-As discussed in Section 2, three distinct types of materials are listed in the table:
+Appendix A provides the information in Table 1 "Initial Isolation and Protective Action Distances" as it appears in ERG2024 (ERG 2024) for all chemicals and a separate table "Initial Isolation and Protective Action Distances" for chemical warfare agents.
+The PADs in the tables are the 90th percentiles of the safe distance distributions presented in the previous section.
+As discussed in Section 2, three distinct types of materials are listed in the tables:

 - The first includes TIH materials released in transportation-related incidents. - The second includes water-reactive materials that emit TIH gases when spilled into water.
 These entries are denoted by the phrase "when spilled in water."
 For TIH materials that emit a secondary TIH product when spilled in water, two entries are listed that correspond to whether spills occur in water or on land. - The third includes chemical warfare agents released in a malicious manner.
-These entries are denoted by the phrase "when used as a weapon."
-Some chemical warfare agents, such as arsine and hydrogen cyanide, are TIH industrial chemicals as well and contain additional entries for transportation-related releases; however, weapons-related entries are listed under their military name (AC for hydrogen cyanide, SA for arsine, etc.) and were previously denoted in Section 2.2.2.
-For 2020, weapons-related entries appear at the beginning of Table 1 under the military name for the chemical and a blank UN number, as the military name does not have an associated UN number.
-These are listed in alphabetical order under the military name.
-For example, arsine entries for transportation-related incidents appear under UN 2188, and weapons-related releases of arsine appear at the beginning of Table 1 under the military name SA.
+In ERG2020 and prior publications of the ERG, these entries were denoted by the phrase "when used as a weapon" in the Table 1 "Isolation and Protective Action Distances."
+For 2020, weapons-related entries appeared at the beginning of Table 1 under the military name for the chemical and a blank UN number, as the military name does not have an associated UN number.
+These were listed in alphabetical order under the military name.
+For example, arsine entries for transportation-related incidents appeared under UN 2188, and weapons-related releases of arsine appeared at the beginning of Table 1 under the military name SA.
+For ERG2024, the chemical warfare agents are separated into a section titled Chemical Warfare Agents that is located in the section on "Criminal or Terrorist Use of Chemical, Biological, and Radiological Agents" (starting on page 360 of the ERG2024).
+Some chemical warfare agents, such as arsine and hydrogen cyanide, are TIH industrial chemicals as well and contain additional entries for transportation-related releases in Table 1.
+In the 2024 ERG, the chemical warfare agents were further aggregated according to agent class and the median IID and PAD values are shown for each individual class rather than for all chemical warfare agents.

-Appendix B provides the container-specific tables for six commonly transported TIH materials that appear in ERG2020 Table 3.
+Appendix B provides the container-specific tables for six commonly transported TIH materials that appear in ERG2024 Table 3.
 These six materials are chlorine, ammonia, sulfur dioxide, hydrogen chloride, hydrogen fluoride, and ethylene oxide.
 For each material, either three or four entries are provided for commonly employed transportation containers, ranging from railcars to multiple single cylinders.
 In these tables, distances are provided for three wind speed ranges corresponding to low, medium, and high winds.
-As discussed in Section 2 and Section 5.1.2, these distances are calculated using the same scenario library as those listed in Appendix A, except that results are further broken down by container type and wind speed, as illustrated in Figures 5.7-5.10.
+As discussed in Section 2 and Section 5.1.2, these distances are calculated using the same scenario library as those listed in Appendix A, except that results are further broken down by container type and wind speed, as illustrated in Figure 5.7-Figure 5.10.
 One result of representing the data in this form is that, except for high wind speed cases, the rail distances are substantially higher than the corresponding regular large spill distances that have appeared in previous versions of the ERG (notably those in Table 1 of the 2012 ERG).
 These tables also demonstrate that large-spill distances from other bulk and multiple package freight containers are generally less than those provided in Table 1 of the 2012 ERG, with the exception of highway cargo tank releases in low wind speed conditions.